The real cost of website accessibility

 The Government created a task force that sits within the Government Digital Services (GDS) who have the responsibility for educating and auditing those institutions that are not adhering to the law.
 The Equality and Human Rights Commission are working closely with the GDS to support enforcement where needed.
 It’s reported that over 10,000 public sector websites have been reviewed by the GDS, highlighting that there’s much work to do to improve and retain compliance.

 Website accessibility is often overlooked when maintaining or planning a new website.
-We work with several higher education facilities, helping them interpret the guidelines to ensure their content conforms to minimum W3C AA standards.
+As a web design agency based in Cambridge, we work with several higher education facilities, helping them interpret the guidelines to ensure their content conforms to minimum W3C AA standards.
 This type of work typically starts with an accessibility audit whereby we provide a report that highlights accessibility flaws along with recommendations on how to put them right.
 Inevitably, this requires additional design, development and training to ensure content editors comply with the rules when publishing their latest work.

 Building a website to meet W3C accessibility standards takes more time.
 Many extra steps and checks are required throughout the build process.
 This extra compliance inevitably comes at a cost.
 When we’re scoping a new project, accessibility requirements are always one of our first questions.
 It’s always better to plan for it upfront than apply it retrospectively.

 Sometimes the extra time and cost associated with accessibility compliance can be prohibitive for a smaller project or business.
 As with our own website, we may not tick all the compliance boxes or meet single-A standards, but we’ll always work towards compliance through best practice which improves the user experience for all.